Dypsis ambositrae: Conservation notes

 Conservation status: Critical.
 In 1992 twelve trees of this species were known, all growing in or next to agricultural areas; in 1994, at least five of these had been cut down or burnt.

 Cultivation and availability

 This palm has only recently been brought into cultivation.
-Initial seeds were brought in under the name 'dypsis ambositrae' that turned out to be another species now identified as dypsis plumosa.
-More recent seed introductions appear to be the real dypsis ambositrae.
+Initial seeds were brought in under the name 'dypsis ambositrae' that turned out to be another species now identified as Dypsis plumosa.
+More recent seed introductions appear to be the real D. ambositrae.
 This is a palm from the higher elevations of Madagascar and exhibits reasonable adaptation to cool subtropical and mild mediterranean and mild temperate regions of the world.
 It is hardy to radiational freezes of short duration down to about 27F.
 Full sun to part shade, tolerates dry atmospheric conditions but requires warm, moist soil conditions.
 This is a tillering saxophone-style heeled dypsis similar to sabal: plant the heel above ground in well-draining soil to prevent rotting.